 Thomas Hudson lives on Bimini in his house.
 He has a cook / major-domo / housekeeper and trusted friend and native Biminian called Eddy, and a houseboy called Joseph.
 The novel opens when Thomas Hudson has finished work for the day, and spends the evening drinking with friends on the quay, where things get a little out of hand, and there’s a fight.
 His friend Roger Davis, a novelist and screenwriter, comes back to Hudson’s house to gets his wounds doctored and to sleep, and to stay, since he needs to find quiet to start writing again.
 And, of course, the boys are coming: Hudson’s three sons, Tom, and David and Andrew, by his second wife.
 The five of them have a wonderful summer on the beach and in and out of the water.
 This novel is apparently praised for its nature descriptions: it certainly has tremendous descriptions of fishing, sharks, and eating.
 Some visitors to the island arrive, one of them being a girl who’s come to find Roger, which he is very glad about.
 That’s the last we see of him, because he takes her off to Hudson’s ranch in Idaho, to start writing again.

-This is set a few years later in wartime, in Cuba, which isn’t very far south of the Bahamas, in Hudson’s house in the countryside outside Havana.
+That was part one.
+The second part is set a few years later in wartime, in Cuba, which isn’t very far south of the Bahamas, in Hudson’s house in the countryside outside Havana.
 There he has a vast number of cats and dogs, and three or four staff to keep the place running in his absence.
-He is absent a fair bit, because he’s converted his boat into a survey vessel for the US Navy, and he’s scouring the Caribbean coastline looking for U-boats.
+He is absent a fair bit, because he’s converted his boat into a survey vessel for the US Navy, and he’s scouring the Caribbean coastline looking for German U-boats.
 When this episode opens he’s just come back from an exhausting trip, and his favourite cat, Boise, is ecstatic at Hudson being home again.
 Hudson spends most of this section of the novel drinking, or fretting about whether the cats are eating enough.
 Boise eats fried eggs, and accepts a little champagne.
 Hudson tells stories in a bar to Honest Lil, an old prostitute friend, and allows himself to recall some very exciting episodes from his past with a princess on a boat going through the Corinth Canal.
 This is Lil’s ploy to make him forget a recent sadness, and to get him warmed up by recalling the princess’s sexual appetites.
-But out of the blue, a woman no-one expected to see walks into the bar, and Hudson and she have an ecstatic reunion, which fills Hudson’s slightly fuzzy mind with unfettered joy.
+But out of the blue, a woman whom no-one expected to see walks into the bar, and Hudson and she have an ecstatic reunion, which fills Hudson’s slightly fuzzy mind with unfettered joy.
 It probably isn’t joyful for Honest Lil, because we don’t see her again.
 The drinking in Havana is prodigious, I lost count of the frozen double daiquiris that Hudson consumed.
 But just as we’re thinking, at last, he can be happy again, just for a bit, Hudson gets an emergency summons from the Navy and he has to go back to sea.

 The third part of the novel is spent largely at sea, hunting for some German seamen who escaped their wrecked U-boat, and made the mistake of massacring some islanders when they stole their turtle boat.
 Hudson’s ship has a crew of irregular sailors, mainly smugglers and fishermen and a discharged Marine, as well as a Navy man who has been given to Hudson to make sure his ship stays in radio contact with naval authorities on Havana.
 This is one of the thin threads attaching the third part of the novel to the war: another thread concerns Tommy the younger, and other people in Hudson’s life who are also serving in the war.
 I did wonder when reading this section, why did Thomas Hudson not go straight into the army or navy?
+Was he too old?
 Why did he become an irregular pirate for hire?
 Could any of this stuff have really happened?
 It’s plausible enough as a novel for me to not want to bother checking out the history: the romance of the plot is quite satisfying enough.